vendasta/content-style-guide/04-grammar-and-mechanics.md

 If there’s a chance your reader won’t recognize an abbreviation or acronym, spell it out the first time you mention it.
 Then use the short version for all other references.
 If the abbreviation isn’t clearly related to the full version, specify in parentheses.

-- First use: Network Operations Center
+- First use: single keyword adgroup (SKAG)
-- Second use: NOC
+- Second use: SKAG
 - First use: Coordinated Universal Time (UTC)
 - Second use: UTC

-If the abbreviation or acronym is well known, like API or HTML, use it instead (and don’t worry about spelling it out).
+If the abbreviation or acronym is well known, like SEO or HTML, use it instead (and don’t worry about spelling it out).

 ### Active voice